 He’s single, and his one-bedroom apartment suits all his needs.
 Except…

-His next-door neighbors are starting to give him headaches, he doesn’t have his own parking spot and has to park on the street, and his space is becoming a little crowded with all the nerdy man-toys he bought with his disposable income.
+His next-door neighbors give him headaches, he doesn’t have his own parking spot and has to park on the street, and his space is becoming a little crowded with all the nerdy man-toys he bought with his disposable income.
 (That one’s his own fault, though.)

 And still, he’s on the fence.
 The market conditions will turn around any day now, he says, then I’ll be ready to buy!
 As if!